hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 ## Constructing a policy set

-In order to use Sentinel in Terraform Enterprise, you'll first need to create a policy set.
+In order to use Sentinel in Terraform Cloud, you'll first need to create a policy set.
 A policy set is simply a directory structure containing a Sentinel configuration file and some policy files.
 We recommend that these files and configurations be treated like any other code and be checked in to a source control system.
-An added benefit to this is TFE's VCS integration for Sentinel policies.
+An added benefit to this is Terraform Cloud's VCS integration for Sentinel policies.
 See the [managing policy sets](#managing-policy-sets) section for details.

 ### The `sentinel.hcl` configuration file